informatics-isi-edu/chaise/docs/user-docs/logging.md

   - recordset page: Any request for getting the facet data.
 The `referrer` is the main entity and it will include all the selected facets and filters.
 - `t`: If this attribute exists and its value is `1`, then the given object is truncated since it was lengthy.
 Refer to [truncation](#truncation) for more information.
 - `template`: This object will only be available for export request.
 It's an object with only `displayname` and `type` attributes.
+- `indexed`: When a user uses a link that includes the `?` instead of the `#`.
+These urls are only used to help with google indexing and should be used only for navigating users from search engines to chaise apps.

 ## Action List